 6. You’re not hysterical

-If you want to ensure that people who enter your house have clean hands, are germ free and vaccinated appropriately, then go ahead and say it.
+If you want to ensure that people who enter your house have clean hands, are germ-free and vaccinated appropriately, then go ahead and say it.
 Present them with a pump of hand sanitiser as they come in and don’t let anyone make you feel hysterical for worrying about germs.
-It’s your job to take care of a newborn whose immune system is still building, and you’ll be the one dealing with your baby’s first cold if someone passes something on.
+It’s your job to take care of your newborn whose immune system is still building, and you’ll be the one dealing with your baby’s first cold if someone passes something on.
 Trust me, dealing with an affronted family member is way easier than dealing with your baby’s first illness.